java/devjava-content/README.md

 ## Building the Site

 There is some basic JavaScript infrastructure to help build the static site.
-This should be as simple as:
+There are two options:

+### Option 1: Build locally

 1. install node and npm. easiest way is [nvm](https://github.com/nvm-sh/nvm) and `nvm use` in this directory.
 1. `npm install`
 1. `npm install gulp -g`
 1. `gulp`

-A browser should launch viewing https://localhost:3000.
+A browser should launch viewing [https://localhost:3000](https://localhost:3000)

+### Option 2: Use Docker

+1. docker build --tag devjava .
+1. docker run --publish 3000:3000 devjava

+You should then be able to open a browser and visit [https://localhost:3000](https://localhost:3000)

 ## Working with Content